Research clusters

 While civilizationalism holds the potential to challenge hegemonic narratives, it is often appropriated by illiberal regimes to justify authoritarianism, undermine the universality of human rights and promote expansionist geopolitical ideologies alongside hostile visions of geopolitical adversaries.
 Learning from one another, authoritarian regimes worldwide - most notably Putin’s Russia and contemporary China - have adopted civilizationalism as a shared political language, using it to articulate the ideology of illiberal transnationalism.
 Additionally, as expressed by Samuel Huntington’s controversial analysis of the “clash of civilizations”, the inherently conflictual nature of civilizationalism risks transforming cultural narratives into self-fulfilling prophecies of wars and conflicts.

 This research cluster investigates the development and transfer of civilizational rhetoric across regions such as Russia, China, India, Iran, Latin America, and Arab-Islamic countries.
-We examine how civilizationalism functions politically, ideologically and strategically, exploring its intellectual roots, its role in identity politics, and its implications for international relations.
+We examine how civilizationalism functions politically, ideologically and strategically, exploring its intellectual roots, role in identity politics, and implications for international relations.

 Coordinator: Mikhail Suslov